A Research Brief Prepared for the University of Texas at Austin Population Research Center Research Brief SeriesDownload a PDF of the Brief

 Stephen T. Russell, Amanda M. Pollitt, Gu Li, and Arnold H. Grossman

-Transgender people—people whose gender identity does not align with their sex assigned at birth—are at higher risk of poor mental health than those who are not transgender.
+Transgender people-people whose gender identity does not align with their sex assigned at birth-are at higher risk of poor mental health than those who are not transgender.
+While society is growing more accepting of transgender people with more support being shown and TS Dating increasing as more people accept them, they still face backlash in their day to day lives which massively affects their mental health.

 Being able to use a “chosen name,” that is, a name different from their birth name that more closely aligns with their gender identity, is part of the social transition process for transgender people that allows them to align their gender presentation with their gender identity.
 However, many transgender and gender nonconforming youth are not able to use their chosen name.
 For example, families or peers may refuse to use the chosen name, and medical practitioners or schools may require a legal name change before calling youth by their chosen name.